 Let’s be realistic, the festive season is not a time for improvement.
 And, you shouldn’t even try that.
 Instead of focusing on maximizing your reps, you should enjoy the festivity and focus only on the ‘maintenance’ of your body.
 Your new killer workout plan can wait until January.

 Also, as we said above, practice mindful eating instead of going with the ‘all or none’ approach, which is quite harsh and practically impossible.
-Through moderation, thoughtful snacking, and somewhat regular exercise, you will be able to come out of the holiday season around the same body weight, fully recovered, and ready to smash your near year fitness goals.
+Through moderation, thoughtful snacking, and somewhat regular exercise, you will be able to come out of the holiday season around the same body weight, fully recovered, and ready to smash your new year fitness goals.